grantwinney/blog/content/posts/installing-windows-3-1-in-vmware-player/index.md

 LH MSCDEx /D:CD1
 ```

-These drivers extend BIOS and DOS, respectively, to support the CD-ROM drive, and Windows 3.1 inherits that when it runs. _(credit:_ [_tomshardware.com_](http://www.tomshardware.com/forum/173467-48-error-windows-install#8953171)_)_
+These drivers extend BIOS and DOS, respectively, to support the CD-ROM drive, and Windows 3.1 inherits that when it runs.

 ![](Win-311-Image-011.png)